stanford-rc/www.sherlock.stanford.edu/src/docs/storage/filesystems.md

 !!! summary

-    `$OAK` is the latest *cheap'n'deep* storage offering of the SRCC.
-It provides a long-term, affordable storage option for research data, and is ideally suited to host large datasets, or curated, post-processed results from job campaigns, as well as final results used for publication.
+    `$OAK` is SRCC's research data storage offering.
+It provides an affordable, long-term storage option for labs and reserachers, and is ideally suited to host large datasets, or curated, post-processed results from job campaigns, as well as final results used for publication.

+!!! warning "OAK is opt-in"

     `$OAK` is available as an option on Sherlock.
+Meaning that only members of groups which have purchased storage on Oak can access this filesystem.
 For complete details and characteristics, including pricing, please refer to the [Oak Storage Service page][url_oak].

 | Characteristics   |   |